Skip to content

 Disabling telemetry

-Telemetry can be disabled by running ReadySet executables with the --disable-telemetry option.
+Telemetry can be disabled by running the Readyset installer with the --disable-telemetry option.

 Providing your own Segment source